 - How much does a breast augmentation procedure cost?

 - Each individual may need a different set of procedures to accomplish their overall goals.
 Therefore, the mentioned costs here are only an estimate and may change based on the findings during your physical examination.
-The cost of saline augmentation is typically around $6,700 and silicone augmentation typically costs approximately $7,700.
-If any other procedures are necessary (for example; a breast lift or contouring with liposuction), then these fees will increase accordingly.
+The cost of saline augmentation is typically around $7,000 and silicone augmentation surgery starts at $8,000.
+If any other procedures are necessary (for example; a breast lift or contouring with liposuction), and depending on what type of silicone implant is recommended, then these fees will increase accordingly.

 - Can I pay for my surgery in installments?